aptos-labs/developer-docs/docs/indexer/txn-stream/local-development.md

 <BetaNotice />

 :::info
-This has been tested on MacOS 13 on ARM and Debian 11 on x86_64.
+This has been tested on macOS 13 on ARM and Debian 11 on x86_64.
 :::

 When building a custom processor, you might find it helpful to develop against a local development stack.
 The Transaction Stream Service is a complicated, multi-component system.
 To assist with local development, we offer a Python script that wraps a Docker compose file to set up the entire system.